cinnamon-bun/waffletone/README.md

 Waffletones are a kind of musical instrument.

+One-handed version
 ![](bfo-side.jpg)

+Two-handed version
 ![](split.jpg)
 (Ignore the printed letters on this one!
-These were the keys I had lying around.)
+These were the keycaps I had lying around.)

 ## The idea